 - BNC connector - specialized coaxial cable connector used on high-quality equipment.
 It "locks" with a twist so cannot be jerked loose like a phono plug.

-The cameras we test with and use to make our own movies include the following:
+The cameras we tested with and used to make our own movies include the following:

 - Philips PCVC 740K ToUcam.
 A favorite among amateur astronomers.
 This is a CCD camera that works well in low-light conditions.
 No longer in production.